Theory of topological spin Josephson junctions: Low-Energy Theory

-With the single-particle spectrum $\epsilon_n$ at hand, one can construct the many-body spectrum $E_n$: the ground state is built with all the negative-energy single-particles filled, the following excited states are obtained by adding the corresponding quasi-particles to the ground state, whose total number characterizes the parity of the system.
+With the single-particle spectrum $\epsilon_n$ solved exactly from the numerical lattice diagonalization, we can construct the many-body spectrum $E_n$: The ground state is built with all the negative-energy single-particles filled, the following excited states are obtained by adding the corresponding quasi-particles to the ground state, whose total number characterizes the parity of the system.
+Note, however, we could only utilize a few ABSs to create the many-body spectra from the continuum theory.

-Fig.~\ref{Fig:Spectrum} displays the exact numerical single-particle and the many-body spectra near the critical point and in the deep topological regime, compared with results from two low-energy continuum models respectively.
-It is clear that both continuum theories show great agreement with solutions from the numerical lattice model in the single-particle spectrum (a)(b), which can be interpreted as follows.
-When the spin chain is near the critical point $\Omega\rightarrow0$ with $\Gamma\gtrsim\Omega$, the energy gap $2J\left|2t-|g|\right|$ will always happen around $k=0$, where the long wavelength continuum theory takes charge of the system.
-While if the chain is in deep topological regime with $\Gamma\ll\Omega$, the energy gap $\epsilon_\ssub{gap}\approx4J\gamma$ reaches around two Fermi points $\pm k_\ssub{F}$, which supports the validity of the deep topological continuum theory.
-From the perspective of fermionic language, the superconducting coherence length is defined as $\xi=\Upsilon/\Delta=ta/\gamma$ \cite{Kopnin2001}, while the continuum theory requires the coherence length to be much larger than the wave length, i.e. $\xi\gg2\pi/k_\ssub{F}$, which also leads to the validity condition $\gamma\ll t$.
+Figure~\ref{Fig:Spectrum} displays the exact numerical single-particle and the many-body spectra near the critical point and in the deep topological regime, compared with results from two low-energy continuum models, respectively.
+It is clear that both continuum theories show great agreement with solutions from the numerical lattice model in the single-particle spectrum [Figs.~\ref{Fig:Spectrum}(a) and \ref{Fig:Spectrum}(b)], which can be interpreted as follows: When the spin chain is near the critical point $\Omega\rightarrow0$ with $\Gamma\gtrsim\Omega$, the energy gap $2J\left|2t-|g|\right|$ will always happen around $k=0$, where the long wavelength continuum theory dominates.
+While, if the chain is in a deep topological regime with $\Gamma\ll\Omega$, the spectrum is gapped with $\epsilon_\ssub{gap}\approx4J\gamma$ near the two Fermi points $\pm k_\textsc{f}$ which is in agreement with the deep topological continuum theory.
+From the perspective of fermionic language, the superconducting coherence length is defined as $\xi=\Upsilon/\Delta=ta/\gamma$ \cite{Kopnin2001}, while the continuum theory requires the coherence length to be much larger than the wave length, i.e., $\xi\gg2\pi/k_\textsc{f}$, which also leads to the validity condition $\gamma\ll t$.